00 Flour (Tipo 00) Explained: The Science, The Myths, and The Reality

 It is important to note that the classification of flours above is based solely on their ash content.
 Aside from meeting the specified ash content range, these flours can possess a wide range of characteristics.

-In the specific context of Italian flours, it is also necessary for the flour to have a minimum protein content of 9% for 00 flour and 11% for 0 flour.
+In the specific context of Italian flours, 00 flour must have a minimum protein content of 9%, while 0 flour requires at least 11%.”

-For information on the classification and regulation of other flours in Europe, please refer to this presentation.
+For information on the classification and regulation of other flours in Europe, see this presentation.

 As shown in the table above, flours in Italy are classified from 00 to whole wheat flour (00, 0, 1, 2, ‘integrale’).
 00 is the most refined of all, almost completely devoid of bran.